AyushBherwani1998/agentic-hackathon/README.md

 E-Lisa Simpson showcases a framework to connect your wallets with AI agents without exposing your private keys.

+## How to use demo
+To use the demo, you'll require the odysseyTestnet faucet.
+On doing the first login, in the background, it tries to set the EOA code to SAFE Singleton implementation.
+Once, you have the funds, just open the `https://agentic-hackathon.vercel.app/` instead of `https://agentic-hackathon.vercel.app/app` to trigger the authorization flow.

 ## Problem statement

 1. Connecting with AI agents requires exposing your wallet's Private Keys.
 Creating significant security risks and trust barriers